bcox280/SOFTENG-751-Assignment-ParaStats/README.md

 - You'll need a loader; "ocl-icd-libopencl1" on Debian-based systems, "libOpenCL1" on OpenSuse-based systems, "ocl-icd" for Arch-based systems
 - NVIDIA devices, install "nvidia-XXX" drivers for Debian-based systems, "opencl-nvidia" for Arch-based systems
 - AMD devices, (untested), install "opencl-mesa" on Arch-based systems
-- Intel devices, "intel-opencl-runtime" and "beignet" on Arch-based sytems
+- Intel devices, "intel-opencl-runtime" and "beignet" on Arch-based systems
 - To check which OpenCL device implementations are currently on your system, "ls /etc/OpenCL/vendors" (you'll need at least 1 for running the OpenCL implementation)
 ##### Windows (tested)
 - Install the relevant OpenCL runtimes/drivers for your devices from their websites
-- The provided exectuable (under releases) works on UG4 windows installation, you'll need to source the OpenCL.dll (from your device driver), or find one online.
+- The provided executable (under releases) works on UG4 windows installation, you'll need to source the OpenCL.dll (from your device driver), or find one online.
 ##### Why won't it run?
 - Make sure you have the /src/kernels folder, this contains the critical OpenCL kernel(s)
-- Make sure the exectuables are in the /bin folder
+- Make sure the executables are in the /bin folder
 - Make sure the sample data files (if you're using them) are in the /data folder

 ### Compiling